joluoch/datawarehouse/README.md

 The data used is provided in https://anson.ucdavis.edu/~clarkf/  it contains station and traffic movement on those stations over time.

 # Approach
-Step 1 .

-we will load the data from the different csv's into our Mysql database with the help of ariflow.
+1. we will load the data from the different csv's into our Mysql database with the help of ariflow.
-Step 2

-with dbt we will make models to perform some tranformations on the  data step 3
+2. with dbt we will make models to perform some tranformations on the  data

-we will display the queried columns on redash
+3. we will display the queried columns on redash